mariano/li3_doctrine2/README.md

 # Integrating libraries #

-In this section I'll cover some of the doctrine extension libraries out there, and how to integrate them with li3\_doctrine2, and also how to let li3\_doctrine2 work with other lithium extensions that may be usable.
+In this section I'll cover some of the doctrine extension libraries out there, how to integrate them with li3\_doctrine2, and how to let li3\_doctrine2 work with other lithium libraries that might be of use for your application.

 ## DoctrineExtensions ##